zihaolam/statin/README.md

 # statin

-Time-series analytics and statistics and probabilistic data structures for `bun:sqlite`.
+Online time-series analytics and statistics and probabilistic data structures for `bun:sqlite`.

 \*\* This project is still a WIP!
 Scrub through the source code, write some unit tests, help out with documentation, or open up a Github issue if you would like to help out or have any questions!